 Trusts and permanent funds and all securities whatsoever kind shall be deposited in a Federal or State Bank or Diocesan entity.
 Any parish desiring to deposit permanent funds and securities of any kind whatsoever with any other organization must receive the approval of the Bishops and Finance Committee by filing an application that meets the requirements of the Diocesan Investment Policy.
 If approved, substantive changes to the information in the approved application as defined in the Diocesan investment policy must also receive the approval of the Bishops and Finance Committee.
 Small funds and securities refused for deposit as being too small for acceptance shall not be subject to the foregoing deposit requirement.
 However, this does not in any way diminish the fiduciary responsibility of the Parish to manage these funds appropriately.

 The Episcopal Church in Connecticut (“ECCT”) has established “Donations and Bequests for Church Purposes, Inc.” (widely referred to as “D&B”) as a “Diocesan Corporation” or “Diocesan entity” to provide fiduciary oversight and investment management services for endowments of ECCT, parishes, worshiping Communities and Institutions affiliated with ECCT.
 D&B Trustees have engaged the US Trust division of Bank of America to provide investment management services that comply with D&B’s Investment Policy Statement.
-As of year-end 2016, ECCT has invested over $45MM in diocesan endowment assets with D&B and 120 parishes, worshiping Communities and Institutions affiliated with ECCT have invested endowment assets in excess of $60MM with D&B.
+As of year-end 2018, ECCT has invested over $55MM in investment assets with D&B and 120 parishes, worshiping Communities and Institutions affiliated with ECCT have invested endowment assets in excess of $70MM with D&B.

-2015 Parochial Report data implies that over $120MM in parish endowment holdings are invested outside of D&B. These “non-D&B” endowment investments are held by 31 parishes with no D&B holdings and by a number of the 120 parishes that have some but not all of their endowment investments with D&B.
+Parochial Report data implies that over $130MM in parish investment holdings are managed outside of D&B. These “non-D&B” investments are held by 31 parishes with no D&B holdings and by a number of the 120 parishes that have some but not all of their endowment investments with D&B.

 It seems that many parish investment management arrangements outside of D&B have evolved over time without formal approval, and most have produced satisfactory outcomes for parishes.
-Nonetheless, ECCT Bishops, ECCT’s Canon for Finance and Operations and ECCT’s Finance Committee request the assistance of all parishes in complying with Episcopal Church and ECCT investment management Canons.
+Nonetheless, ECCT Bishops, ECCT’s Canon for Finance and Operations and ECCT’s Finance Committee request the assistance of all parishes in complying with the investment management Canons of The Episcopal Church and ECCT.

 Written permission to continue endowment investment programs outside of chartered commercial banks or the D&B will be forthcoming when:

-- The parish should have an appropriately-sized, well-qualified, active Finance Committee:
+- The parish has an appropriately-sized, well-qualified, active Finance Committee:

-- Composed of at least three unrelated parishioners with extensive educational, professional or personal experience in finance and investment management.
+- Composed of at least three unrelated parishioners with extensive investment management expertise as demonstrated through educational, professional or personal experience.

 - [In addition to the 3 + members specified above] With the Rector and Wardens serving as voting ex officio members of the Finance Committee